Try to Remember: Popular charts and early recordings

 "Try to Remember" was sung by Jerry Orbach in the original off-Broadway production of The Fantasticks.
-In 1965, Ed Ames recorded it as a single, and it became his first solo charting release, reaching No. 73 on the Billboard Hot 100.
-Roger Williams and The Brothers Four made the bottom half of the chart with their versions the same year.
+In early 1964, Ed Ames recorded it for Opening Night with Ed Ames, later releasing it as a single, and it became his first solo charting release.
+It reached No. 73 on the Billboard Hot 100, and the top-20 on their Easy Listening survey.
+Roger Williams and the Brothers Four made the bottom half of the chart with their versions the same year.
 "Try to Remember" was the first Australian success for the trio New World.
-Their version peaked at no. 11 in late 1968.
+Their version peaked at No. 11 in late 1968.

 In 1975, Gladys Knight & the Pips had an international success with their version of "Try to Remember", combining it into a medley with a cover version of Barbra Streisand's "The Way We Were".
-It reached no. 11 on the US Hot 100 chart and no. 4 in the UK (their biggest success there).
-For Knight's version, she recited some of the lyrics from "Try To Remember" in spoken-word fashion before beginning to sing "The Way We Were".
+It reached No. 11 on the US Hot 100 chart and No. 4 in the UK (their biggest success there).
+For Knight's version, she recited some of the lyrics from "Try to Remember" in spoken-word fashion before beginning to sing "The Way We Were".